 Sri Lanka climate is tropical and consists of distinct wet and dry seasons.
-Temperatures can drop in the hill country (eg. Kandy) as the region rests higher in altitude.
+Temperatures can drop in the hill country, places such as Kandy and Nuwara Eliya, as the region rests higher in altitude.
 More info on climate is provided on Sri Lanka’s Department of Meteorology’s website.

-During their time at Horizon Lanka, volunteers are free to dress to their liking, except when teaching in public schools where male volunteers are required to cover shoulders and legs (t-shirts, shirts, jeans and pants are appropriate), while female volunteers will be encouraged to wear a traditional sari which you can buy for less than $10 USD from local stores.
+During their time at Horizon Lanka, volunteers are free to dress to their liking, except when teaching in public schools where male volunteers are required to cover shoulders and legs (t-shirts, shirts, jeans and pants are appropriate), while female volunteers will be encouraged to wear a traditional sari which you can buy for less than $20 USD from the village clothes stores.

-Also note both men and women have to cover shoulders and legs (3/4 length) when visiting Buddhist and Hindu temples.
+Also note both men and women have to cover shoulders and legs (3/4 length) when visiting Buddhist temples.

 Donations and Educational Support

 School supplies and stationeries are available on site.

 Volunteers are welcome to submit donations to Horizon Lanka such as educational literature, sports equipment, art tools and any other prop the volunteer judges will benefit the children.